Frequently Asked Questions

 When it comes to the dangers of radon, there is overwhelming consensus that it is a grave public health hazard that needs to be addressed.
-The following organizations have all taken positions that the public should test for radon in their homes then remediate if they have levels over 4.0 pCi/L.
+The following organizations have all taken positions that the public should use a radon abatement service in their homes then remediate if they have levels over 4.0 pCi/L.

 Frequently the answer to this question is no!
-In many cases, even a perfectly constructed passive radon system (and we don’t see many of these!) cannot reduce radon levels sufficiently (below 4 pCi/l) due to the strength of the emanation of radon into the house.
+In many cases, even a perfectly constructed passive radon system (and we don’t see many of these!) will not necessarily reduce radon levels sufficiently (below 4 pCi/l) due to the strength of the emanation of radon into the house.
 Radon is slightly heavier than air and generally won’t go up through the vent pipe by itself.
-In these cases, we try to install a radon fan on the vent pipe in the attic to effectively reduce radon levels in the home.
+In these cases, we can install a radon fan on the vent pipe in the attic to effectively reduce radon levels in the home.

 Passive radon systems usually consist of a 3 or 4 inch PVC vent pipe that is sealed into the gravel layer under the basement slab or into a sealed sump cover which runs from the basement up through the home, into the attic and venting through the roof.
 The theory of a passive system is based on thermal stack effect, which causes a house to act as a vacuum on the soil due to temperature differences inside and outside the home.

 There needs to be at least three feet of accessible, vertical vent pipe in the attic for us to convert a passive radon system to an active system.
 That’s the minimal vertical space needed to fit the fan with couplings.
-Unfortunately, we find Builder’s plumbers frequently make the mistake of jamming their vent pipe into the soil beneath the home (thereby making it useless by blocking it) and venting the radon out the side of the home at or just above ground level; Sometimes they retro-fit the pipe in the concrete AFTER construction because they didn’t realize it was required (as in Montgomery & Howard Co.s, among others) and only find out in the final inspection.
+Unfortunately, we find Builder’s plumbers frequently make the mistake of jamming their vent pipe into the soil beneath the concrete slab (thereby making it useless by blocking it), venting the radon out the side of the home at or just above ground level; Sometimes they retro-fit the pipe in the concrete AFTER construction because they didn’t realize it was required (as in Montgomery & Howard Co.s, among others) and only find out in the final inspection.
 So we encounter a radon vent pipe, jammed down into a shallow hole in the concrete and completely blocked.!

 Test you home!
 Even if you have a “passive” system.
 There is a very good chance that your builder-installed, passive radon system has not sufficiently lowered your radon levels.

-Painting and caulking alone will not effectively lower radon levels, but they can greatly increase the effectiveness of a radon mitigation system.
+Painting and caulking alone will not effectively lower radon levels.
 This is because the suction or stack effect exerted by your home on the soil draws radon through so many minute openings that you could never seal them all.
-Besides, the atomic size of the harmful particles that radon generates, are so small that they can pass through most paint, plastic, building materials and other man-made materials with ease.
+Regardless, emanates through semi-porous materials such as cinder blocks and concrete.
+Using a radon abatement service can help with this.

 The average cost of a radon system is between $800 – $1200.
 Homes with a crawl space, no gravel under the slab, or a completely finished lower level, a garage attic installation, etc. cost more.
 Using a radon abatement service can help with this.

-When using a radon abatement service such as ours, installing a complete radon system usually takes between five and eight hours.
+When using a radon abatement service such as ours, installing a complete radon system usually takes between three and five hours.

 Wrong!
 Radon levels vary widely from home to home, depending on the geology around and beneath your home and the home’s construction.
 Also, the neighbor’s house may not have been tested properly.
 The only way to know your level is to properly test your home.

 That really depends on the type of structure we’re talking about and what the regulations are in your local community.
-Typically, it falls between $700 and $2000.00.
+Typically, it falls between $800 and $2000.00.
 If it’s a new home with, the passive piping in place, it can be less, That varies depending on the code requirements in any given jurisdiction.
 In our area, Montgomery, Howard, Frederick, Carroll, Calvert and Baltimore Counties currently require passive radon vent pipes in new construction.
 There are no current code requirements for this in VA.

 As a radon abatement service with years of experience, we understand that radon levels are always changing.
 Seasonality can play a role – winter is worse than summer due to the heating of the house.
 The heat rising in the house creates a stronger vacuum on the soil.
-Time of day also plays a role, as well as the weather situation, wind levels, etc. Prolonged periods of windy, rainy and snowy weather cause prolonged spikes; so in our climate, winter time radon levels are usually significantly higher than the summer.
+Time of day (the diurnal effect) also plays a role, as well as the weather situation, wind levels, etc. Prolonged periods of windy, rainy and snowy weather cause prolonged spikes; so in our climate, winter time radon levels are usually significantly higher than the summer.
 The cooling of the house in summer reduces the vacuum on the soil.
-If you consistently have high levels over a period of time, or if you get a result above 4.0 pCi/L in summer, you probably need to move forward with removal.
+If you consistently have high levels over a period of time, or if you get a result above 4.0 pCi/L in summer, you probably need to move forward with mitigation.

 Here is some general advice when building: